How human-derived brain organoids are built differently from brain organoids derived from genetically-close relatives: A multi-scale hypothesis: Introduction

 \section{Introduction}

 Genetic mutations can indeed impact tissue scale organization.
 For instance, there is plentiful experimental evidence that changes in gene expression can affect the foliated structure of a developing brain~\cite{Chenn2002,Chenn2003,Nonaka2013,Bernabe2016}.
 To be even more specific, mutations of the LIS1 gene result in lissencephaly, or a smooth brain~\cite{Stahl2013,Reiner1993}.
-And while the connection between genes and tissue scale organization is highly complex, of which many puzzle pieces remain unknown, experimental efforts are underway to find the missing puzzle pieces.
-Recent experimental progress on linking the chromatin scale with the tissue scale is now emerging with, for example, the finding that mechanical straining a tissue leads to the loss of heterochromatin to give rise to cell nuclear softening~\cite{Nava2020}.
+Although the connection between genes and tissue-scale organization is highly complex, with many puzzle pieces still unknown, experimental efforts are actively working to uncover them.
+Specifically, recent experimental progress on linking the chromatin scale with the tissue scale is now emerging with, for example, the finding that mechanical straining a tissue leads to the loss of heterochromatin to give rise to cell nuclear softening~\cite{Nava2020}.
 Structural measurements at the cell and tissue scale have long been standard in biology.
 Measurements of the spatial organization of chromatin in cells using chromatin conformation capture techniques are now also well-established~\cite{Lieberman2009,Rao2014,Wang2016,Nagano2013,Ramani2017,Bonev2016, Dekker2017,Belaghzal2021}.
 Other methodologies acquiring additional information about chromatin architecture include immunoGAM~\cite{WinickNg2021} and spatially resolving chromatin modifications~\cite{Deng2022} will also help put together this puzzle.
 Given these experimental developments, one wonders how the current state of computational modeling can also help solve this puzzle.
-This manuscript gives a perspective on how to begin to build minimal, multiscale computational models that help solve this puzzle.
+This manuscript gives a roadmap on how to begin to build minimal, multiscale computational models to help solve this puzzle.